Solid locally analytic representations: Introduction

-\begin{remark} \leavevmode \begin{enumerate} \item In the bigger category $\Mod_{\n{K}_\sol}(\n{D}^{la}(G, K))$ of all solid $\n{D}^{la}(G, K)$-modules, the duality functor is given by the formula $\bb{D}(V) = R \iHom_{\n{D}^{la}(G, K)}(V, \n{D}^{la}(G, K) \otimes \chi^{-1}[d])$, where $\chi$ and $d$ are as before.
-Note that this functor coincides (up to a twist and a shift in the cohomological degree) with the one defined in \cite{SchTeitDist} when $G$ is compact (cf. Corollary \ref{CoroDualityLocAn} for a discussion of the duality functor in the non-compact case).
-We refer the reader to Definition \ref{DefinitionDualityFunctor} for an explicit definition of $\bb{D}$.
+\begin{remark} \leavevmode \begin{enumerate} \item For the duality functor $\bb{D}$ in the category $\Mod^{qc}_{\n{K}_{\sol}}(\n{D}^{la}(G,K))$ we refer to Definition \ref{DefinitionDualityFunctor}.
+It is compatible with the duality functor in the bigger category $\Mod_{\n{K}_\sol}(\n{D}^{la}(G, K))$ of all solid $\n{D}^{la}(G, K)$-modules, which is given by the formula where $\chi$ and $d$ are as before.
+Note that this functor coincides (up to a shift in the cohomological degree, and after fixing a Haar measure) with the one considered in \cite[Corollary 3.6]{SchTeitDuality} when $G$ is compact.
+Indeed, the character of \textit{loc. cit.} is the tensor of $\det (\f{g})=\chi^{-1}$ with the unimodular character $\delta_G$ of $G$ seen merely as a profinite group.
+Since $G$ is compact and we are working in characteristic zero, the choice of a Haar measure trivializes $\delta_G$.
+The duality in the noncompact case requires the twist by $ \f{d}_G:=\det \f{g}\otimes \delta_G$ of \cite{SchTeitDuality}, but we do not deal with this in this article.

 \item Even though the result is stated for a compact group $G$, one trivially recovers the anti-equivalence of Schneider-Teiltelbaum for non-compact groups, since the classical notions of admissible and coadmissble are local in $G$, i.e. they only depend on the restriction to an open compact subgroup.